Lucid Bay Insights

 Summary

-If you think your team is too big and you’re toying with the idea of splitting it up, I recommend keeping a few basic points in mind:
+If you think your team is too big, you may consider splitting it up.
+I recommend keeping a few basic points in mind:

 And from the very beginning, remind the team that the change is reversible.
-When teams do not work after the split and new problems arise, everything can be solved further.
+When teams do not work after the split and new problems arise, the team can address everything later.
 In the extreme case, you can return the lesson to the original state.

 Good luck!